What is Ad Hoc Testing?

 It is typically performed at an early stage of software development, usually after unit testing, to weed out bugs.
 Ad hoc testing relies on testers' intuition - testers who have an in-depth knowledge of the software.

-Ad hoc testing is also used when testing time is limited or when the cost of quality is low - for example, testing a prototype.
+Ad hoc testing is also used when testing time is limited or when the cost of quality is low.
+A real-world example is testing a prototype.

 Types of Ad Hoc Testing